danchoi/soywiki/README.markdown

 Want to share your wiki with non-Vim-users?
 You can export your wiki into a directory of HTML pages.
 Type `soywiki --html` from the root directory of your wiki.

-The HTML export feature just wraps your content in &lt;pre&gt; tags.

 Aside from WikiWords, SoyWiki uses no markup system whatsoever.
 You can write your content in whatever markup system you want, or no markup system at all.
 It's all plain text to SoyWiki.
+The HTML export feature just wraps your content in &lt;pre&gt; tags, so no markup system is really necessary.

 In the future, the HTML export feature may let you specify a markup system for rendering your content.
 Another possible feature is a Sinatra